department-of-veterans-affairs/vets-design-system-documentation/src/_components/tables.md

 {% include storybook-preview.html height="300px" story="components-table--default" %}

 ## Usage
-* A table can be a good design solution when the user needs to analyze or compare data at-a-glance.
+* A table can be a good solution when the user needs to analyze or compare data at-a-glance.
 Minimal visual styling helps improve the scannability of tabular data.

 ### When to use a table
 * When presenting data that can be compared across multiple categories.